Find Affordable College Courses

 Salisbury, MD

-Salisbury University landed the #9 spot in the 2023 rankings for the most popular master’s degree social sciences programs.
-Located in the suburb of Salisbury, Salisbury is a public college with a medium-sized student population.
+With a ranking of #9, Salisbury University did quite well on this year’s most popular schools for social sciences students working on their master’s degree.
+Located in the small suburb of Salisbury, Salisbury is a public college with a medium-sized student population.

 About 33% of the students majoring in social sciences at the school are women while 67% are male.